muskansngh07/visual-twin/README.md

 ## How to use:

-Ensure that the following files are in the same directory :
+Ensure that the following files are in the same folder :

 1. cohort_props.csv
 2. index.html